 We have not accumulated and tracked our internal historical research and development costs or our personnel and personnel-related costs on a program-by-program basis.
 Our employee and infrastructure resources are allocated across several projects, and many of our costs are directed to broadly applicable research endeavors.
-As a result, we cannot state the costs incurred for each of our programs on a program-by-program basis.
+As a result, we cannot state the costs incurred for each of our programs on a program-by-program basis related to personnel and personnel related costs.

-For the six months ended June 30, 2020, our clinical stage projects included a Phase 1 clinical trial with Ad-RTS-IL-12 plus veledimex in progressive glioblastoma; an investigator-led Phase 1 clinical trial infusing our 2nd generation CD19-specific CAR+ T cells in patients with advanced lymphoid malignancies; and a Phase 1 clinical trial of Ad-RTS-IL-12 with veledimex for the treatment of pediatric brain tumors.
-The expenses incurred by us to third parties for our Phase 1 clinical trial with Ad-RTS-IL-12 plus veledimex in progressive glioblastoma were \$1.9 million for the six months ended June 30, 2020 and \$13.2 million from the project's inception in June 2015 through June 30, 2020.
-The expenses incurred by us to third parties for our investigator-led Phase 2 clinical trial infusing our 2nd generation CD19-specific CAR+ T cells in patients with advanced lymphoid malignancies were \$0.1 million for the six months ended June 30, 2020 and \$6.2 million from the project's inception in December 2015 through June 30, 2020.
-The expenses incurred by us to third parties for our investigator-led Phase 1 clinical trial of Ad-RTS-hIL-12 with veledimex for the treatment of pediatric brain tumors were \$0.5 million for the six months ended June 30, 2020 and \$2.5 million from the project's inception in October 2017 through June 30, 2020.
-The expense incurred by us to third parties for our investigator-led Phase 2 clinical trial of Ad-RTS-hIL-12 with veledimex in combination with cemiplimab-rwlc in progressive glioblastoma were \$2.7 million for the six months ended June 30, 2020 and \$4.3 million from the projects inception in June 2019 through June 30, 2020.
+We do track our accumulated costs by program for costs incurred by outside vendors conducting research for our named clinical candidates.
+For the three months ended March 31, 2021, our clinical stage projects included a Phase 1 clinical trial with Ad-RTS-IL-12 plus veledimex in progressive glioblastoma; a Phase 1 clinical trial infusing our 2nd generation CD19-specific CAR+ T cells in patients with advanced lymphoid malignancies; a Phase 1/2 clinical trial of Ad-RTS-hIL-12 with veledimex for the treatment of pediatric brain tumors; and a Phase 2 clinical trial of Ad-RTS-hIL-12 with veledimex in progressive glioblastoma.
+The expenses incurred by us to third parties for our Phase 1 clinical trial with Ad-RTS-IL-12 plus veledimex in progressive glioblastoma were \$0.9 million for the three months ended March 31, 2021 and \$14.7 million from the project's inception in September 2015 through March 31, 2021.
+The expenses incurred by us to third parties for our Phase 1 clinical trial infusing our 2nd generation CD19-specific CAR+ T cells in patients with advanced lymphoid malignancies were zero for the three months ended March 31, 2021 and \$6.2 million from the project's inception in December 2015 through March 31, 2021.
+The expenses incurred by us to third parties for our Phase 1/2 clinical trial of Ad-RTS-hIL-12 with veledimex for the treatment of pediatric brain tumors were \$0.4 million for the three months ended March 31, 2021 and \$6.2 million from the project's inception in December 2015 through March 31, 2021.
+The expenses incurred by us to third parties for our Phase 1/2 clinical trial of Ad-RTS-hIL-12 with veledimex for the treatment of pediatric brain tumors were \$0.4 million for the three months ended March 31, 2021 and \$2.5 million from the project's inception in October 2017 through March 31, 2021.
+The expense incurred by us to third parties for our Phase 2 clinical trial of Ad-RTS-hIL-12 with veledimex in combination with cemiplimab-rwlc in progressive glioblastoma were \$1.3 million for the three months